Capstone-CashCows/Documentation/README.md

 This section is only here for quick access (for team) and is to be removed when final PNGs of documents are uploaded
 - LucidChart for database design - [Entity Relationship Diagram](https://lucid.app/lucidchart/fce9ec9c-5639-4d74-8209-18d9d856876b/edit?viewport_loc=-53%2C321%2C2162%2C1008%2C0_0&invitationId=inv_12dec01a-8497-4a34-b980-bf1e2b5d1aa7#)
 - Figma for prototyping - [High Fidelity Prototypes](https://www.figma.com/file/8a5PxAyVzHBtxMvQh92txs/High-Fidelity-Prototype?node-id=0%3A1)

+## Acknowledgments
+Thank you to Dr. Tim Maciag and Trevor Douglas from the Faculty of Engineering at the University of Regina for guiding us through our Capstone project.

+Another big thanks to the Cultivator powered by Conexus team for providing us with resources to create a better product as part of the START program cohort 8.
+Shoutout and special thanks to our mentor Joel Graham.